-The School intends for this policy to be consistent with the provisions of Utah's compulsory attendance laws, Utah Code Ann. §§ 53G-6-201 through 53G-6-208, and shall review the policy annually.
-The School will seek to accurately monitor and record attendance information, annually review attendance data, and consider revisions to the policy to encourage student attendance.
-This policy will be provided to parents/guardians annually and will be available for review by parents or interested parties.
+The School intends for this policy to be consistent with the provisions of Utah's compulsory attendance laws, Utah Code Ann. §§ 53G-6-201 through 53G-6-208.
+The School will seek to accurately monitor and record attendance information, annually review attendance data, and consider revisions to the attendance policy and procedures to encourage student attendance.